 All of that access may be beneficial towards your growth as a writer and filmmaker, but even better than that is that you’ll likely be able to maintain some sort of influence on the actual project itself as it goes forward, depending on whatever terms you agree to with your producers, and how smooth the chemistry between/among you and the crew turns out to be.

-The Right to My Words As Written
+The Screenwriter’s Right to Their Words As Written